The Zacks Rank Explained: How to Find Strong Buy Basic Materials Stocks

 Moreover, stocks with a new #1 (Strong Buy) ranking have some of the biggest profit potential, while those that fell to a #4 (Sell) or #5 (Strong Sell) have some of the worst.

-Let's take a look at PPG Industries (PPG), which was added to the Zacks Rank #1 list on April 29, 2021.
+Let's take a look at Celanese (CE), which was added to the Zacks Rank #1 list on April 28, 2021.

-PPG Industries Inc., based in Pennsylvania, is a global supplier of paints, coatings, chemicals, specialty materials, glass, and fiber glass.
-The company has manufacturing facilities and equity affiliates in about 70 countries.

-Seven analysts revised their earnings estimate upwards in the last 60 days for fiscal 2021.
-The Zacks Consensus Estimate has increased $0.54 to $8.08 per share.
-PPG boasts an average earnings surprise of 18.3%.
+For fiscal 2021, nine analysts revised their earnings estimate upwards in the last 60 days, and the Zacks Consensus Estimate has increased $2.96 to $12.86 per share.
+CE boasts an average earnings surprise of 17.8%.

-Analysts are expecting earnings to grow 41.8% for the current fiscal year, with revenue forecasted to rise 20.9%.
+Earnings are forecasted to see growth of 68.3% for the current fiscal year, and sales are expected to increase 23.3%.

-PPG has been moving higher over the past four weeks as well, up 14.8% compared to the S&P 500's gain of 5.4%.
+Even more impressive, CE has gained in value over the past four weeks, up 10.9% compared to the S&P 500's gain of 2.3%.

 Bottom Line